 a complex resource, and in particular

-to insert, modify, or remove deeply-nested triples.
-It is therefore RECOMMENDED
+to insert, modify, or remove deeply-nested triples, or to modify blank nodes.

 ed, PATCH